 "Even small rips can flow faster than a person can swim.
 You should not try to swim against the rip," Carey said.

-Rip currents are often narrow, and the National Oceanic and Atmospheric Administration (NOAA) and the United States Lifesaving Association (USLA) suggest trying to swim parallel to the shore and out of the current.
+Rip currents are often narrow, and the National Oceanic and Atmospheric Administration (NOAA) and the USLA suggest trying to swim parallel to the shore and out of the current.
 Once you've gotten out of the current, you can begin swimming back to shore.

 "You may want to swim toward whitewater, where the waves are breaking," Carey said.
 "That may help guide you out of the rip."